UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 which lets us create a subset of columns from a data frame.
 Suppose we wanted to select only the columns `language`, `region`, `most_at_home` and `most_at_work` from the `tidy_lang` data set.
-Using what we learned in Chapter {ref}`intro`, we would pass all of these column names into the square brackets.
+Using what we learned in the chapter on {ref}`intro`, we would pass all of these column names into the square brackets.

 ```{code-cell} ipython3
 selected_columns = tidy_lang.loc[:, ["language", "region", "most_at_home", "most_at_work"]]